-Commented [WGMR14]: Nina Olson: "in writing or in the presence of the adjudicator"?
+Commented [WGMR15]: Nina Olson: "in writing or in the presence of the adjudicator"

-Commented [WG15]: Comment from Lauren Alder Reid: Concern regarding the precision here.
-While it lends itself to interpretation that "presiding adjudicator" could mean to the tribunal through a filing, or by mere presence sitting with the representative at counsel table, the plain language interpretation - consent must be provided directly to a presiding adjudicator - would be operationally burdensome on all involved.
+Commented [WG16]: Comment from Lauren Alder Reid: Concern regarding the precision here.
+While it lends itself to interpretation that "presiding adjudicator" could mean to the tribunal through a filing, or by mere presence sitting with the representative at counsel table, the plain language interpretation -- consent must be provided directly to a presiding adjudicator -- would be operationally burdensome on all involved.

-Commented [WGMR16]: Comment from Lea Robbins: Would it be against any relevant authority to say "...identify the representative by name OR affiliation"?
+Commented [WGMR17]: Comment from Lea Robbins: Would it be against any relevant authority to say "...identify the representative by name OR affiliation"?
 I ask because it would be administratively efficient for at least some agencies to recognize firms or entities as representatives, and not just individuals, which is more consistent with modern business practices (this is true in the Social Security law context but SSA does not currently recognize firms as representatives).

-Commented [WGMR17R16]: Cross reference to 209?
+Commented [WGMR18R17]: Cross reference to 209?
 Also noting an accredited organization.

-Commented [WGMR18R16]: Move to official comment?
+Commented [WGMR19R17]: Move to official comment?

-Commented [LV19R16]: See comment 2
+Commented [LV20R17]: See comment 2

-Commented [WG20]: Comment from Lauren Alder Reid: If "presiding adjudicator" is maintained above, perhaps, "The Agency may provide systematized methods of providing consent, including through filings with the Agency, such as:...".
+Commented [WG21]: Comment from Lauren Alder Reid: If "presiding adjudicator" is maintained above, perhaps, "The Agency may provide systematized methods of providing consent, including through filings with the Agency, such as:..."

-Commented [LV21]: This is just a stab at what the subcommittee discussed in the first meeting; maybe it should go in the official comments?
+Commented [LV22]: This is just a stab at what the subcommittee discussed in the first meeting; maybe it should go in the official comments?

-Commented [WG22]: Comment from Lauren Alder Reid: Must there also be participant consent to honor the representative's withdrawal?
+Commented [WG23]: Comment from Lauren Alder Reid: Must there also be participant consent to honor the representative's withdrawal?

-Commented [LV23]: I meant for this to be less passive than the original note, but am not sure it is better.
+Commented [LV24]: I meant for this to be less passive than the original note, but am not sure it is better.

-Commented [WG24]: Comment from Lauren Alder Reid: If consent is required, and intended to be accepted verbally, can the Agency provide case information to the representative in advance of the first hearing?
+Commented [WG25]: Comment from Lauren Alder Reid: If consent is required, and intended to be accepted verbally, can the Agency provide case information to the representative in advance of the first hearing?
 These seems to present a challenge it effective representation.

-- 3. (to subsection (A): Limitations on the scope of representation are discussed in rule . limitations on scope of representation (cross reference) - 1.4.
+- 1.4.
 Fees(to subsection (D)): Notice of withdrawal of consent may be provided verbally or in writing to the adjudicator, and must be part of the official record in the adjudication.
-In circumstances where consent was withdrawn and there was an existing fee arrangement between the participant and representative relating to the adjudication, the amount, if any, of fees owed to the representative shall be determined in accordance with applicable law including the rules herein regarding scope of representation.
-See ABA Model Rule of Professional Conduct 1.5; rule , infra.
+In circumstances where consent was withdrawn and there was an existing fee arrangement between the participant and representative relating to the adjudication, the amount, if any, of fees owed to the representative shall be determined in accordance with applicable law, including the rules herein regarding scope of representation.
+See ABA Model Rule of Professional Conduct 1.5; rule infra.

-Commented [WG25]: Comment from Lauren Alder Reid: What if representative withdrawals?
+Commented [WG26]: Comment from Lauren Alder Reid: What if representative withdrawals?
 This is another situation where the Government is overseeing fee arrangements.
 Strongly advise against this part of the provision.